SankarB/maven-project-2/README.md

 # sparkjava-war-example
-Build war with maven and sparkjava framework, test build
+Build war with maven and sparkjava framework

 Steps: